top of page

 We will be cycling up and over the Andes as part of this epic journey, this brings with it cycling at altitude.
 This one day is a highlight of the trip, it is a tough bit of riding but will be high on everyone’s achievement list by the end.
 The distances, altitude profile and sleeping elevations have been planned in accordance with the Wilderness Medical Societies’ recommendations.

-We have provided the Medex High Altitude handbook HERE for you to read and familiarise yourself with.
+We have provided the Medex High Altitude handbook for you to read and familiarise yourself with.
 This is to give you the power of knowledge and not to worry you about the altitude when cycling up and over the pass.

 TRAINING AND PREPARATION FOR THE BIKING

 Trans Andean coast to coast is a substantial undertaking.
-It has everything wanted from an endurance event; a huge adventure, big distances, long days in the saddle, big elevation gains, remote locations, hot temperatures, all in two of the most beautiful countries.
+It has everything wanted from an endurance challenge; a huge adventure, big distances, long days in the saddle, big elevation gains, remote locations, hot temperatures, all in two of the most beautiful countries.

 Do not shy away from getting off road and on gravel, having the confidence in the bank to go off road is needed if you want to tackle the mountain pass.
-You will need to be able to ride your bike after changing your road tyres to gravel tread on the off-road gravel track up and over the pass.
-We also recommend that you change your peddles to flats and wear trainers for this section.
-This gives you some more flexibility to hike-a-bike if needed and you won’t destroy the cleats on your road shoes.
-The task will be a big one, there is vehicle support throughout.
+You will need to be able to ride your bike after changing your road tyres to gravel tread on the off-road gravel track up and over the pass. â€‹

 You need to be familiar with some basic mechanics.
 Being able to change your own inner tube and replace the tyre is a MUST.
 Our crew will be able to assist and help if and when needed, but it makes it much more efficient if you are able to whip the tyre off yourself.